St Mary the Virgin's Church, Deane: Churchyard

-Notable interments include Thomas and Joseph Rowland Heaton, the founders of Lostock Junction Mills.

-Other graves include the war graves of 43 service personnel, 15 of World War I and 28 of World War II.
-There all also 27 graves of victims of the 1910 Pretoria Pit Disaster.
+Notable interments include Thomas and Joseph Rowland Heaton, founders of Lostock Junction Mills.
+Other graves include the war graves of 43 service personnel—15 from World War I and 28 from World War II.
+There are also 27 graves of victims of the 1910 Pretoria Pit Disaster.

-The churchyard also contains a memorial to the Protestant martyr George Marsh which originally stood half a mile to the west of the church on New York Road.
+The churchyard contains a memorial to the Protestant martyr George Marsh, which originally stood half a mile west of the church on New York Road.
 Inscriptions on its base record his martyrdom and the erection of the memorial in 1893.

-There is also an outdoor stone-built pulpit.
+The churchyard also features an outdoor stone‑built pulpit.